shaneikennedy/jdd/content/blog/git-intro/index.md

 If you run `git remote -v` in our project you get an empty output.
 This is a problem because the reason we write to code is for the github commit tracker, right?
 Right.
 ![github contributions](contributions.png)

-So lets upload this code to github!
+So let's upload this code to github!
 In the git world we call this _pushing_, we _push_ code when it's ready.
 Go to github (or whatever git client you like, gitlab, gittea, bitbucket etc. I'll be using github for this post) and figure out how to create an __empty__ repository.
 ![new repo](new-repo.png)

 Once created it should show you your git url, something like https://github.com/me/git-intro.git ... this is going to be the url where our code lives.